Discriminator-free Unsupervised Domain Adaptation for Multi-label Image Classification: Problem Formulation and Motivation

-Let $x_s= \sigma (f_c(f_g(\mathbf I_s))) \sim \hat P_s$ and $x_t= \sigma (f_c(f_g(\mathbf I_t))) \sim \hat P_t$ be the random variables modelling the logits obtained from the source and target data and $\hat P_s$ and $\hat P_t$ be their distributions, respectively.
+Let $z_s=\theta (f_c(f_g(\mathbf I_s)))$ $\sim \hat{P_s}$ and $z_t= \theta (f_c(f_g(\mathbf I_t))) \sim \hat P_t$ be the random variables modelling the predicted probability obtained from the source and target data and $\hat P_s$ and $\hat P_t$ be their distributions, respectively.
 Concretely, we propose to investigate whether the shift between the source and target domains is translated in $\hat P_s$ and $\hat P_t$.
 If a clear difference is observed between $\hat P_s$ and $\hat P_t$, this would mean that the classifier $f_c$ should be able to discriminate between source and target samples.
 Thus, this would allow the definition of a suitable critic directly from the classifier predictions.

-To support our claim, we trained\footnote[4]{Classifier: TResNet-M~\cite{tresnet} trained on UCM~\cite{ucm-ml} dataset.} a model $f$ using the labelled source data $\mathcal{D}_s$ without involving the target images $\mathcal{I}_t$\footnote[5]{Source: UCM~\cite{ucm-ml} validation set (420 images), Target: AID~\cite{aid-ml} validation set (600 images).}.
-In Fig.~\ref{fig:intuition}~(a), we visualize the histogram of the classifier probability outputs $x_s$ and $x_t$ when the model is tested on the source domain.
-It can be clearly observed that the logits on the source domain, denoted by $x_s$, can be grouped into two separate clusters.
-Fig.~\ref{fig:intuition}~(b) shows the same histogram when the model is tested on target samples.
-In contrast to the source domain, the classifier probability outputs, denoted by $x_t$, are more spread out in the target domain.
+To support our claim, we trained a model \footnotemark[4] $f$ using the labelled source data $\mathcal{D}_s$ without involving the target images \footnotemark[5] $\mathcal{I}_t$.
+In Figure~\ref{fig:intuition}~(a), we visualize the histogram of the classifier probability outputs when the model is tested on the source domain.
+It can be clearly observed that the predicted probabilities on the source domain, denoted by $z_s$, can be grouped into two separate clusters.
+Figure~\ref{fig:intuition}~(b) shows the same histogram when the model is tested on target samples.
+In contrast to the source domain, the classifier probability outputs, denoted by $z_t$, are more spread out in the target domain.
 In particular, the two clusters are less separable than in the source domain.
 This is due to the fact that the classifier $f_c$ benefited from the supervised training on the source domain, and as a result it gained an implicit discriminative ability between the source and target domains.

 Motivated by the observations discussed above, we propose to reuse the classifier to define a critic function based on $\hat P_s$ and $\hat P_t$.
 In what follows, we describe our approach including the probability distribution modelling ($\hat P_s$ and $\hat P_t$) and the adversarial strategy for domain adaptation.